highfivve/moli-ad-tag/modules/ad-reload/README.md

 * the DOM IDs you want to **exclude** from being reloaded
 * the order ids ("campaign ids" in Google's terminology) you want to **include** for reloading
 * the advertiser ids ("company ids" in Google's terminology) you want to **include** for reloading
+* the refresh interval that the reload module should wait before reloading a slot.
+The interval specifies the minimum time in which the ad has to be visible before refreshing it.